Newton da Costa: P = NP

-So far no formal argument has been constructed to show that ZFC + [P = NP]' is ω-consistent.
+So far, no formal argument has been constructed to show that ZFC + [P = NP]' is ω-consistent.

 In his reviews for Mathematical Reviews of the da Costa/Doria papers on P=NP, logician Andreas Blass states that "the absence of rigor led to numerous errors (and ambiguities)"; he also rejects da Costa's "naïvely plausible condition", as this assumption is "based partly on the possible non-totality of [a certain function] F and partly on an axiom equivalent to the totality of F".

+Death

+Da Costa died on 16 April 2024, at the age of 94.